-The information in this risk report is intended to support the ongoing planning processes within the Borough, including those for the Comprehensive Plan and the Hazard Mitigation Plan (HMP).
-Because the cities with annexed HMPs regulate their own land-use planning, this risk report focuses primarily on resiliency strategies for the Borough.
+The information in this Risk Report is intended to support the ongoing planning processes within the borough, including those for the comprehensive plan and the HMP.
+Because the cities with annexed HMPs regulate their own land-use planning, this Risk Report focuses primarily on resiliency strategies for the borough.
 However, the information is provided with the goal that it may be transferable to first class and/or home rule cities or flood service areas.
-Through a public perception survey, the Borough knows that residents may support local zoning options, especially if the requirements are streamlined and easy to obtain.
+Through a public perception survey, the borough knows that residents may support local zoning options, especially if the requirements are streamlined and easy to obtain.

-The Borough's Comprehensive Plan is strongly unique in that natural hazards are already integrated into the plan and strategies are provided for addressing hazard risk through land-use planning.
-The information in the resilience strategies could support future updates to these sections in the Comprehensive Plan, as well as updates to hazard mitigation plans.
-Further plan integration in hazard mitigation plan update is encouraged.
-HMP goals that align with integration are:
+The borough's comprehensive plan is unique in that natural hazards are already integrated into the plan and strategies are provided for addressing hazard risk through land-use planning.
+The information in the resilience strategies could support future updates to these sections in the comprehensive plan, as well as updates to HMPs.
+Further plan integration in HMP update is encouraged.
+HMP goals that align with integration are as follows:

-- Modify impacts of hazard events by encouraging, assisting and training individuals and communities to prepare for, respond to and recover from hazard events; - Reduce susceptibility to damage and disruption by avoiding hazardous, uneconomic and unwise development in known hazard areas; - Protect natural and beneficial values of floodplains, coastal areas and water resources; and - Reduce unnecessary economic losses and promote positive economic development by incorporating hazard mitigation into land use and development decisions.
+- Modify impacts of hazard events by encouraging, assisting, and training individuals and communities to prepare for, respond to, and recover from hazard events; - Reduce susceptibility to damage and disruption by avoiding hazardous, uneconomic, and unwise development in known hazard areas; - Protect natural and beneficial values of floodplains, coastal areas, and water resources; and - Reduce unnecessary economic losses and promote positive economic development by incorporating hazard mitigation into land use and development decisions.

-The HMP goals complement the objectives of the Borough's Comprehensive Plan, which are to ensure an adequate supply of land that is:
+The HMP goals complement the objectives of the borough's comprehensive plan, which are to ensure an adequate supply of land that is: